top of page

 The Moment an Argument Starts to Turn

-An argument often has a moment where something shifts.
-The moment something shifts inside you.
+The Moment the Pattern Begins to Shift An argument often has a moment where something shifts.
 Most people miss it, and once it passes, the pattern takes over.
 Across the previous posts, we’ve looked at the patterns couples fall into during conflict, and how presence begins to slip as those patterns take over.
 But there is a particular moment where everything can begin to change.
 A moment that happens inside nearly every difficult interaction.
-A moment that often passes unnot
+A moment that often passes unnoti

 Tom Kirkham